syakirharis25/GitHub-activities/README.md

-# Current worldwide rank : #41 as of 28 February 2020
+# Current worldwide rank : #41 as of 4 March 2020
 ### Total topic : 29
 ### Total sub topic : 140
 ### Total commit in GitHub : 2,631